-(d) Short-term investments and fair value measurements-Funds are invested in the Special Purpose Investment Account ("SPIA") within the Florida Treasury Investment Pool ("FTIP").
-This is a pool of investments whereby GatorCare owns a share of the pool, not the underlying securities.
+(d) Short-term investments and fair value measurements-GatorCare investments primarily consist of the Special Purpose Investment Account ("SPIA") within the Florida Treasury Investment Pool ("FTIP"), a pool of investments whereby GatorCare owns a share of the pool, not the underlying securities, and FLCLASS, a short-term pooled investment program for government entities.

 Investments are recorded at fair value.
-Direct funds invested in the SPIA are included as short-term investments on the statement of fiduciary net position.
-Reinvested funds in the SPIA are included in short-term investments on the statement of net position.
+Direct funds invested in the SPIA and FLCLASS are included as short-term investments on the statement of fiduciary net position.
+Reinvested funds in the SPIA and FLCLASS are included in short-term investments on the statement of net position.
 Unrealized gains/losses are included as deductions or additions on the statement of changes in fiduciary net position.
 Interest, dividends, and realized gains/losses are included in investment income on the statement of revenues, expenses and changes in net position.